 The Project Site is underlain by Pleistocene-aged sediments.
 Alluvial sediments have an episodic nature and have an increased likelihood of burying archaeological deposits.
 However, the nearest intermittent watercourse to the Project Site is approximately 0.5-mile west and the Project Site is largely flat, indicating that there is a lesser potential for sudden flooding events.
 Therefore, the potential for buried archaeological deposits within the Project Site is moderate to low.
-Nonetheless, the discovery of buried archaeological resources is a possibility during ground-disturbing activities; therefore, impacts to archaeological resources would be potentially significant.
-To address potential impacts to archaeological resources, the Project would be subject to implement MM CUL-1 and MM CUL-2.
+Nonetheless, the discovery of buried archaeological resources is a possibility during ground-disturbing activities; therefore, impacts to archaeological resources, the Project would be subject to implement MM CUL-1 and MM CUL-2.
 With implementation of MM CUL-1 and MM CUL-2, impacts would be reduced to less than significant.